JoaoHenriqueBR/Programming/README.md

 ### Welcome to my personal repository to learn programming

-Despite the appearence of diverse kinds of programming languages here, my focus now is on Python.
+Despite the appearence of diverse kinds of programming languages here, my focus now is on Python and C/C++.

 As a programming environment, I use:

-- Linux Mint Cinnamon 21.1 Vera (Laptop); Nobara KDE 37(PC); Puppy Linux (Bookworm Pup64 10.1) (Pendrive);
+- Linux Mint Cinnamon 21.3 Virginia (Laptop); Nobara KDE 39(PC); Puppy Linux (Bookworm Pup64 10.1) (Pendrive);
-- Visual Studio Code for coding;
+- Visual Studio Code and Replit for coding;
 - Vim for editing;
 - Brave, Firefox and Edge as browsers.